Leverege/amplify-docs/docs/architecture/blueprint/relationship.md

 Our IoT stack supports 4 types of relationships.
 Note that the parent should always come first in the relationship.
 Imagine you have a location with 20 cows.
 The location is the parent in this hierarchy, meaning that this is a one-to-many relationship.

 !!!
-Tip"Relationships Should Always Be Created on the Parent Blueprint"
+Tip "Relationships Should Always Be Created on the Parent Blueprint"
     Whenever you are making a new relationship, it must be done on the parent blueprint

 | Types | Definition |